TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

     - MENU: Advanced options
         >> SPECIAL ADVANCED FEATURES - USE WITH CARE!
-        - Toggle Moneydance DEBUG (turns ON all MD internal Debug messages - same as view console)
-        - Toggle other Moneydance DEBUGs
+        - Toggle other Moneydance DEBUGs (manually enable/disable debug mode on individual other known debug settings)
         - Extract/decrypt a (single) file from within Dataset.
 Decrypts a Dataset file to Dataset/tmp/decrypted dir for viewing (tmp file self destructs after MD restart)
         - Extract/decrypt a (single) file from Sync folder.
 Decrypts a Sync file to Dataset/tmp/decrypted/fromSync dir for viewing (tmp file self destructs after MD restart)
         - Decrypt entire dataset.
 Decrypts entire dataset to a folder of your choosing...